prettymuchbryce/easystarjs/README.md

 	node app.js

-Then open your browser to 127.0.0.1:3000
+Now open your browser to 127.0.0.1:3000 to see the example.

 ## Roadmap

 * Unit tests with Mocha and Chai
-* More friendly API
+* Friendlier API
 * Tiles with varying costs
 * Optional diagonals
 * Node support ?